amteddy/AI2PdfChat/README.md

 - Set envronment variable to your python dll e.g.\
      ```PYTHONNET_PYDLL  = "C:\Python\python39.dll" ```
 - Copy your pdf documents to data/sample_pdfs directory.
-- Run the tool (AI2PdfChat)
+- Run the tool (ChatTheDoc)
 - Start chatting to the pdf by inserting your questions.
-AI2PdfChat will search through the pdf and gives you the desired solution
+ChatTheDoc will search through the pdf and gives you the desired solution

 # Deployment
 Deploying a Blazor project to another machine involves a series of steps.
 I'll guide you through the process step by step, including cleaning up unnecessary files.